refIekt/lit/README.md

 #### @delay

-Delay the execution of a program to make logs easier to read.
+Delay the execution of a message to make fast outputting logs easier to read.
 The default delay is `0` seconds (no delay) but can be any positive `Integer` or `Float`, for example:
 ```
 lit @delay=1 ruby script.rb
 ```